vitiral/fiction-civboot/toll/start2.md

 ```
 HORIZONTAL ACTUATOR...
 WARN
-  NOW OK.
+  OK.
 PREVIOUS FAILURE DETECTED.
   UPDATE LOGS WITH:
     logs update "HORIZONTAL ACTUATOR"
 ```

-I updated the logs to say to refer to the last log.
+I updated the logs to say to refer to the previous log.
 I then looked at the configuration files and found the configuration for making toilet paper.
-I told Pamela to make 20 days worth of toilet paper for five people.
+I told pamela to make 20 days worth of toilet paper for five people.
 I also updated the scheduled toilet paper production to be for only five people instead of the previous six...
-I wonder how many places had the number of inhabitants hard-coded and would need to be manually updated?
+I wonder how many places have the number of inhabitants hard-coded and would need to be manually updated?

-At this point I was starting to feel pretty good about this whole tin can.
+At this point I was starting to feel pretty good about living in this particular tin can.
 There had been a problem with a system and it had been solvable by the previous maintenance log with no expertise required.
 Why the metal part kept getting bent was definitely something that should be looked into...  but it had happened a year ago, there were more pressing matters.
 The point was, maybe we were going to be able to survive in this Civboot after all.

 I did have one more curiosity though.
 I typed `man pamela` and searched for `LOTION`.
 I wish I hadn't.